jfsanmiguel/jfsanmiguel/README.md

 - 👋 Hi, I’m @jfsanmiguel
 - 👀 I’m interested in working as a Full-Stack developer
-- 🌱 I’m currently learning React cs and Python
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on web and application projects
+- 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me https://www.linkedin.com/in/juan-felipe-sanmiguel

 <!---